saurabh947/AIFactChecker/README.md

 ### Setting Up API Keys

 1. **Open Extension Settings**
-   - Click the AI Fact Checker icon in your toolbar
+   - Click the Truth Detective icon in your toolbar
    - Navigate to the "Settings" tab

 2. **Add Your API Keys**